M66B/FairEmail/FAQ.md

 Confirmation or hiding the addresses section is just one tap, which is just a small price for better privacy.

-Note that your contacts could unknowingly send malicious messages if they are infected with malware.
+Note that your contacts could unknowingly send malicious messages if they got infected with malware.

 ## Frequently Asked Questions